Home

 Welcome to my homepage !

-The "Projects" page includes information about our book Artists and Markets in Music (Routledge 2024) as well as other writings on political economy.
+The "Projects" page includes information about our book Artists and Markets in Music (Routledge 2024), the 7th North American Workshop on Cultural Economics, as well as other writings on political economy.
 Some of my research is also available on SSRNRePEc and Google Scholar.

 On the "eBooks" page you can download Economics for Everyone, 2nd Edition, which includes a section on the Austrian School Explanation for the Business-Cycle, and which can help explain today's on-going inflation.